-AIN'T NOTHIN' BUT A NUMBER: WEIGHT CHECKS IN PREGNANCY, EVIDENCE-BASED PRACTICE OR CULTURAL OBSESSION?
+AIN'T NOTHING BUT A NUMBER: WEIGHT CHECKS IN PREGNANCY, EVIDENCE-BASED PRACTICE OR CULTURAL OBSESSION?

 In our current healthcare model, it’s easy to think weight and BMI (Body Mass Index- a measure of body fat based on height and weight) are the most important measures of health.
 Pregnancy is no different and the focus on weight gain and the weight of the baby often takes center stage.
 While weight checks might serve a purpose in your prenatal care, it’s good to contextualize this practice within the research and know when the focus on weight might be more harmful than helpful.